iamlennym/zpaDocker/README.md

 ## Steps Required ##

-* Clone the repository onto your Mac / Linux machine.
+* Clone the repository onto your Mac / Linux machine (e.g. `git clone https://github.com/iamlennym/zpaDocker.git`).
+* Copy the provisioning key for the app connector as per https://help.zscaler.com/zpa/about-connectorprovisioningwizard#choosekey.
+* Store the provisioning key for the app connector in the file called `provision_key`.

 * Build the local_zscaler_zpa docker image:
     - Execute the following commands: